Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 In this guide, we will outline the following key phases of the data lifecycle:
 * **Data Change**: This refers to a point in our timeline when events occur in the upstream system we integrate with
 * **Integrate**: This phase involves activities related to making a data change available for use in Snowflake
-* **Process a->b**: assuming data needs to be enriched/transformed before it can be used, this phase is for changing data from its inital state 'a' to a new state 'b'
+* **Process a->b**: assuming data needs to be enriched/transformed before it can be used, this phase is for changing data from its initial state 'a' to a new state 'b'
 * **Information is ready**: A point in our timeline when ready-to-consume information is available for consumption at the rest point
 * **Get results**: The final step, in which the consumer retrieves or is pushed new portions of information